-Jonathon Price is the Director for International Partners where he supports Aspen’s ten international partners.
-He is also the Deputy Director of the Aspen Strategy Group, a policy program of the Aspen Institute that seeks to promote high level bipartisan dialogue on critical foreign policy and national security issues.
-The Aspen Strategy Group was conceived as a mediation forum during the Cold War, and 25 years later, it is still charting a vital course for bipartisan problem solving and dialogue in foreign policy.
-He is also responsible for ongoing track II initiatives with India, Brazil, and China along with the Aspen Ministers Forum, a convening of former Foreign Ministers founded by Madeleine Albright.
+Jonathon Price is the Director for International Partners where he supports Aspen’s growing global network of twelve international partners—8 in Europe, India, Mexico, Japan, and New Zealand.
+He also manages the Aspen Ministers Forum, a convening of former Foreign Ministers founded by Madeleine Albright.
+Previously, he was the Deputy Director of the Aspen Strategy Group, a policy program of the Aspen Institute that seeks to promote high level bipartisan dialogue on critical foreign policy and national security issues.
 Before joining the Aspen Institute, he served as Deputy Assistant for the Korean Ambassador to the United States, Lee Tae-sik.
 Prior to his work with Ambassador Lee, he was the Special Assistant to the Consul General with the Korean Consulate in Atlanta and interned with The Carter Center, focusing on the conflicts in Sudan and the Democratic Republic of Congo.
-He serves on the board of Service Never Sleeps, an organization that combats social injustice and promotes volunteerism to working professionals.
+He serves on the board of Service Never Sleeps, an organization that empowers individuals and communities to catalyze social justice through service and Allyship.
 He received a bachelor’s degree from Emory University and a master’s degree in government from Johns Hopkins University.